colemaring/RE-RASSOR-lightweight/README.md

-A lightweight web teleoperations interface and data dashboard for the RE-RASSOR project. https://rerassor.com/ <br><br>
+A lightweight web teleoperations interface and data dashboard for the RE-RASSOR project. https://rerassor.com/ <br>

-Documentation, assembly, and notes found here: [Drive link](https://drive.google.com/drive/folders/1gh6lrkOwWv0ZDy4qrbicX4A5fCzM1dyK) <br><br>
+Documentation, assembly, and notes found here: [Drive link](https://drive.google.com/drive/folders/1gh6lrkOwWv0ZDy4qrbicX4A5fCzM1dyK) <br>

 # Features:
 - Network agnostic.
 The controller and rover can be on different wifi networks <br>